Elizabeth1997/Play-with-Ibex/README.md

 Then click ok button
 <img src='./img/4.jpeg' width=600/>

 after the previous operations, the Pycharm console will show the process of uploading all the files to the remote server.
+(Actually I just found this step is being done after configure the SSH interpreter :)

 Select Tools -> Deployment -> Browse Remote Host, then the pannel on the left part of Pycharm will show the directories and files under the root path you filled for connections configuration page.
 <img src='./img/5.png' width=600/>

 4. configure project interpreter